ajoudaki/blink/README.md

-# 🧠 Decoding Subjectivity: An AI That Learns Human Taste
+# 🧠 PRISM: Scalable Personalization in CLIP with PeRsonalIzed Subjective Modeling

 What makes a face attractive, trustworthy, or smart?
 The answer is deeply personal and different for everyone.
 This project introduces a framework to teach an AI to understand these nuanced, subjective human perceptions.